Tux/Release-Checklist/Checklist.md

 # Performance

-Check if your release matches previous performance
+Check if your release matches previous performance (if appropriate)

  - between different versions of perl
  - between different versions of the module